blank0826/AI-CheckersGame/README.md

 ### Checkers.Java
 ----
-This class initializes the game board.
-Sets properties for the javaFX UI.
-Adds menu giving the option of Algorithms and Settings.
+This class initializes the game board. it sets properties for the javaFX UI and adds menu giving the option of Algorithms and Settings.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-Algorithms having Random and Mini-max Algorithms &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-Setting having Reset and Exit.
+Algorithms having Random and Mini-max Algorithms.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+Setting having Reset and Exit.<br />

 ### Logic.Java
 ----